 System level assessments focus on whether the appropriate leadership and support systems are in place to enable the implementation of work processes, and may range from informal daily performance oversight to formal periodic evaluations using established protocols.
 System level assessments are performed to ensure that human and material resources are being properly applied to achieve an organization's mission and objectives.
+System level assessments should also evaluate how well the systems produce the desired results.
 The collection of "processes" that have been assembled to form an effective "system" is also evaluated.